fl101/awardfares-blog/_posts/2020-06-16-sas-business-review.md

 <a href="/assets/img/sas-business/norway2.jpeg"><img src="/assets/img/sas-business/norway2.jpeg" class="half"/></a>
 </figure>

-And finally, a great perk for flying from Norway is the beautiful wintery landscapes you get to see right after take off and the Norwegian fiords.
+And finally, a great perk for flying from Norway is the beautiful wintery landscapes you get to see right after take off and the Norwegian fjords.

 <script type="application/ld+json">
 {